sndrs/postcss-atomised/README.md

 }
 ```

 The idea is that in development, you leave your big stylesheet alone, with sourcemaps etc all intact.
-In production though, you could inline the atomic CSS and then using the `atomicMap` json, transform the following:
+In production though, you could inline the atomic CSS and then using the json map, transform the following:

 ```HTML
 <div class="one"></div>